 Transcripts or GRE scores do NOT need to be sent to EIU during the application process.
 GRE scores are submitted through CSDCAS in the process described below about applying to the Program through CSDCAS.
 If you are accepted to our graduate program, an official copy of your transcripts will need to be sent to the graduate school at that time.
 Questions about your application or the application process to the EIU graduate school should be directed to the Graduate School (phone 217-581-2220).
 All students begin in the summer term (Applicants must mark apply for summer NOT fall semester)

 - Click on the link for more information about applying for the Traditional On-Campus 2-year Master's Program in Speech-Language Pathology (application deadline January 1, 2015)

 If you are interested in a graduate assistantship, you also need to submit a graduate assistantship application.

 Graduate assistantships are typically awarded in accordance with the academic year.
 Assistantship applications must be completed by February 1st; a decision for the next academic year comes within a month.
 For more information about graduate assistantships, please click here.
-Please note: If you do not recieve a confirmation email upon completing this form, it did not properly go through.
+Please note: If you do not receive a confirmation email upon completing this form, it did not properly go through.